 Foods listed above plus:

-- Vegetarian sources of protein.
-Academy of Nutrition and Dietetics. http://www.eatright.org/resource/food/nutrition/vegetarian-and-special-diets/vegetarian-sources-of-protein.
-Accessed April 6, 2016.
+- Food sources of 5 important nutrients for vegetarians.
+Academy of Nutrition and Dietetics. https://www.eatright.org/food/nutrition/vegetarian-and-special-diets/food-sources-of-important-nutrients-for-vegetarians.
+Accessed April 9, 2019.

 - Vegetarian diets in chronic kidney disease.
-Vegetarian Nutrition, Academy of Nutrition and Dietetics. http://vegetariannutrition.net/docs/Renal-Vegetarian-Nutrition.pdf.
-Accessed April 6, 2016.
+Vegetarian Nutrition. https://vegetariannutrition.net/faq/.
+Accessed April 9, 2019.

 - Beto JA, et al. Strategies to promote adherence to nutritional advice in patients with chronic kidney disease: A narrative review and commentary.
 International Journal of Nephrology and Renovascular Disease.
 2016;9:21.